-Temporary closure or partial closure causes the temperature and humidity in the ear to rise and the production of cerumen is often increased.
-Especially during the acclimatization phase this leads to irritations, reddening of the skin and even eczema.
+Temporary occlusion or partial occlusion increases the temperature and humidity in the ear and often increases the production of cerumen.
+Especially in the acclimatisation phase, this leads to irritation, reddening of the skin and even eczema.

 Impact on modern hearing aids

-Besides cerumen, moisture (especially sweat) and skin secretions (dandruff and oily skin from sebaceous glands) are harmful to all hearing aids.
-These are particularly susceptible:
+Apart from cerumen, moisture (especially sweat) and skin secretions (dandruff and greasiness from sebaceous glands) are harmful to all hearing aids.
+Particularly vulnerable are:

 - Ventilation holes

-Moisture enters the interior of the hearing aids by capillary effect (cohesion and adhesion).
-The cocktail of salts, acids, organic components and water leads to failures and expensive repairs, up to and including total loss.
+Moisture enters the interior of the hearing aids through capillary effect (cohesion and adhesion).
+The cocktail of salts, acids, organic components and water leads to failures and expensive repairs, up to total damage.

 Daily care helps, but…

-Daily care (cleaning and hygiene) is essential for both the health of the ear and the functioning of the hearing aids.
+Daily care (cleaning and hygiene) is essential for both the health of the ear and the function of the hearing aids.

-Until now, hearing aid care has generally consisted of cleaning (wiping with a damp cloth or cleaning spray plus cleaning cloth), then drying in an electric drying box, possibly with UV-C light for disinfection.
-The danger here is that dirt and viscous cerumen can penetrate even deeper into the openings during wiping.
+Up to now, hearing aid care has usually consisted of cleaning (wiping with a wet cloth or cleaning spray plus cleaning cloth), then drying in an electric drying box, possibly with UV-C light for disinfection.
+The danger here is that dirt and viscous cerumen will get deeper into the openings when wiping.

-After the market launch of the dry-cap uv® and the dry-cap uv 2®, the acousticians noticed that due to the turbo-fast fan drying and the 2 UV-C phases, not only did the hearing aids dry faster and more intensively, but also any adhering cerumen hardened to dust.
-This could be easily brushed off with a brush.
+After the market launch of the dry-cap uv® and the dry-cap uv 2®, the acousticians noticed that the turbo-fast fan drying and the 2 UV-C phases not only dried the hearing systems faster and more intensively, but also hardened any adhering cerumen into dust.
+This could easily be brushed off with the brush.

 A field test proves

-In France, a large group of acousticians then carried out a field test.
-First, the hearing aids were dried with the flow-med fan dryers with UV-C light and then brushed off when dry.
-With RIC systems, the cerumen protection had to be changed much less.
-As a result, the cleaning process was of much better quality (hardly any smearing effects in openings).
+In France, a larger group of hearing care professionals then carried out a field test.
+First, the hearing aids were dried with the flow-med fan dryers with UV-C light and then brushed off dry without leaving any residue.
+With RIC systems, the cerumen protection had to be changed significantly less.
+The cleaning process was in the result qualitatively clearly better (hardly smear effects in openings).
 The time required was less and, above all, much easier and more practical for the customer.
-The decisive factor is the intensive quick drying with fan and the combination with UV-C light.
+The intensive fast drying with fan and the combination with UV-C light is decisive.

-With the new care products from flow-med with fan and UV-C light, cerumen becomes dust-dry and can be easily brushed off.
-This is a novelty in the care of hearing aids.
+Thanks to the new care products from flow-med with fan and UV-C light, cerumen becomes dust-dry and can therefore be brushed off easily.
+This represents a first in hearing aid care.